19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) terminate not more than 12 months, or such less period as the said rules may prescribe, before the date of the delivery of the report to the Society; and

-(d) where possible, consistently with paragraphs (a), (b) and (c), correspond to a period or consecutive periods for which the accounts of the solicitor or his firm or the law corporation or the limited liability law partnership are ordinarily made up.
+(d) where possible, consistently with paragraphs (a), (b) and (c), correspond to a period or consecutive periods for which the accounts of the Singapore law practice in which the solicitor practised are ordinarily made up.

 [41/2005 wef 04/12/2006]